Tropical Storm Elsa soaks NYC as it races up East Coast - News Break

 Tropical Storm Elsa soaks NYC as it races up East Coast

-ALBANY, N.Y. — (AP) — Fast-moving Tropical Storm Elsa hit the New York City region with heavy rain and high winds Friday, toppling trees and hindering some rail service as it churned its way toward New England.
+ALBANY, N.Y. — (AP) — Fast-moving Tropical Storm Elsa hit the New York City region with torrential rains and high winds as it churned up the East Coast on Friday.

 Maximum sustained winds from the storm peaked near 50 mph (85 kph) as it moved through New York City and Long Island, the National Hurricane Center said in an 8 a.m. update.